When it comes to Private Company Valuation, One of the questions you could meet in job interviews is “How to value a private company”?

 Ask yourself, “What will the cash flows of the company without me?”
 If it’s the same, then it is transferable.
 Otherwise, it’s not transferable.
 With the latter scenario, you will find it harder to get a good valuation.

-Want to start a career in Finance?
+Want to start a career in Financial Modeling?

 After reading this blog, have you become interested in Finance, M&A, Investment Banking, Private equity?